tianqizhao-louis/COMSW4170-p15-group4/README.md

-# Conversational ASL Application
+# The website for you Learn Conversational ASL Application

-### COMS W4170 P15 - Group 4
-Contributors:
+## Project Introduction

+The project is designed for users to learn some basic ASL conversations.
+It is built upon Python Flask, jQuery, and Bootstrap.

+## Team Members

+- Tianqi Zhao
+- Zehua Zeng
 - Aditi Patil
 - Oraly Peña Valdez
-- Tianqi Zhao
-- Zehua Zeng

-### Project Quickstart
+## Project Quickstart

 Open your terminal, and run the following commands: